 Crime Reporting Process

-If a student, faculty, or staff member tells a CSA about a Clery Act qualifying crime or an incident that may be a crime, that has been not reported to the University Police or another University official (CSA), the CSA is obligated to record the information using either/or Crime Statistic Form - other crime or Crime Statistic Form - Sexual Assault and submit to the University Police.
+If a student, faculty, or staff member tells a CSA about a Clery Act qualifying crime or an incident that may be a crime, that has been not reported to the University Police or another University official (CSA), the CSA is obligated to record the information using either/or Crime Statistic Form - other crime (PDF) or Crime Statistic Form - Sexual Assault (PDF) and submit to the University Police.
 It can also be faxed to 508.999.8122.

 The reporting CSA should ensure that s/he completes all information on the form based on the information in their possession.
 CSA’s completing the Crime Report Form should not include the name of the reporting party or other individuals in the report if the person making the report request confidentiality.
 CSA’s should not investigate the crime or attempt to determine whether a crime, in fact, took place.
 University Police personnel may later contact the reporting CSA or others to gather additional information.
 When in doubt a report should be completed and submitted!